What is a transfer student?

 When and how do I declare my major?

-To officially declare a major, students must pick up a “Declaration of Major” form in the Registrar’s Office, Shuster Hall, Room 106.
-The form must be signed by faculty advisers from within the major/minor departments and returned to Shuster Hall, Room 106.
+To officially declare a major, students must have the “Declaration of Academic Plan and Sub-Plan” form signed by faculty advisors from within the major/minor departments and returned to Shuster Hall, Room 106.
+Click here to print the form.